Last Updated: October 18, 2020

 Developers: Log into your Vivox account to edit or update your account information.
 You can request that your account be deleted; however, certain financial recordkeeping information may be maintained in our systems because we have a legitimate legal and financial interest in maintaining such records.

-Gameplayers: Vivox acts is a service provider and processor to its customers who ultimately control your data.
+Game Players: Vivox acts as a service provider and processor to its customers who ultimately control your data.
 You must obtain copies of your data and exercise your privacy rights directly with your game developer as Vivox does not have sufficient information to identify you.

-Gameplayers viewing Unity Ads or Profiled in Analytics
+Gameplayers viewing Unity Ads or Profiled in Unity Analytics or deltaDNA

 8. Your Choices About Unity’s Collection and Use of Your Information

 - You always have the option to refrain from using the Service or to discontinue using the Service if you do not want information collected about you.

 - You can choose to use the Service in a manner that limits the data we collect.
 For example, in Unity’s Connect service you can choose not to publicly share your profile.

 - You can access and update your information as described in the section “7.
 Accessing/Updating Your Information."